IBM/jupyter-tools/docs/stress-test.md

 	  0.00%   0.00%   0.000s    0.010s   _run_once (asyncio/base_events.py:1451)
 	  0.00%   0.00%   0.000s    0.010s   _run (asyncio/events.py:145)
     ```
+    The output can be sorted by each column as well.
 <a name="py-spy-record"></a>
 1. `py-spy record`
 The record command runs in the foreground collecting samples and when it's closed (either
 by CTRL+C or when it reaches its configured duration) an SVG flamegraph is written to disk.
     ```
     jovyan@hub-69f94ddc84-g26qj:/$ py-spy record -o /tmp/py-spy-trace -p 1
     py-spy> Sampling process 100 times a second.
 Press Control-C to exit.